ArthurYidi/authflowbug/README.md

 ## Bug Description

-The issue arises when using the `chrome.identity.launchWebAuthFlow` API to redirect users to an external authentication server.
+The issue arises when using the `chrome.identity.launchWebAuthFlow` and authentication server uses HTML Form Handling (Server-Side Handling).
 If the credentials entered by the user are invalid, the server returns an error page (HTTP 401).
 However, instead of displaying the error page in the authentication pop-up window, the window closes unexpectedly.

 This behavior is problematic because:
 - The user cannot see why their login attempt failed.